yourperfectsolutions/codex/neospark/README.md

 - `splash.html` – initial splash screen
 - `home.html` – main web page
 - `index.html` – feature highlights page
+- `dashboard.html` – sample operational metrics dashboard
 - `styles.css` – theme and component styles

 ## Usage
 Open `splash.html` in your browser to see the splash page.
 From there, click "Enter" to access `home.html` and explore the rest of the demo.
+Use the dashboard link on the home page to view sample metrics for NeoSpark Genie.

 Fonts **Univa Nova** and **Ethos Nova** are referenced but may fall back to system fonts if not installed.